kbessonov1984/VCFParser/README.md

-#VCFParser

-# iVar tool variant report generator
+# VCFParser

-Extract SNVs from a VCF file associated with a given SARS-COV2 Variable of Concern (VOC) Append new SNVs to the `data/cov_lineage_variants.tsv` file
+Extract non-duplicated SNVs from a VCF file associated with a given SARS-COV2 Variable of Concern (VOC) Append new SNVs to the `data/cov_lineage_variants.tsv` file

 ### Requirements